 ONS Members Appointed to Cancer Moonshot Working Groups

-Three ONS members have been selected to participate on working groups created by the National Cancer Moonshot Initiative’s Blue Ribbon Panel.
-Deborah Mayer, PhD, RN, AOCN®, FAAN, University of North Carolina School of Nursing, and Kathi Mooney, PhD, RN, Huntsman Cancer Institute, have been appointed to the Implementation Sciences Working Group.
-Jeannine Brant, PhD, APRN, AOCN®, FAAN, Billings Clinic, will participate on the Expanding Clinical Trials Working Group.
+BETHESDA, MD—June 14, 2016—The National Cancer Moonshot Initiative Blue Ribbon Panel announced the formation of seven working groups that will identify major areas of opportunity that could lead to significant breakthroughs in cancer research.
+Three ONS members have been appointed to two of these working groups.
+Deborah Mayer, PhD, RN, AOCN®, FAAN (pictured left with Vice President Joe Biden), University of North Carolina School of Nursing, and Kathi Mooney, PhD, RN, Huntsman Cancer Institute, have been appointed to the Implementation Sciences Working Group.
+Jeannine Brant, PhD, APRN, AOCN®, FAAN, Billings Clinic, will serve on the Expanding Clinical Trials Working Group.
 Mayer is also a member of the Blue Ribbon Panel.

 “The Cancer Moonshot initiative has provided a golden opportunity for all of us involved in cancer care to take a step back and ask, how can we redesign cancer care for the future?”
 Brant said.
-“I feel privileged to work with such a brilliant group of scientists, brainstorming strategies on our calls, to take science to the next level, to improve access to clinical trials and late-breaking treatments, and to address disparities in inequitable care that exists within our current systems.
-Being a part of the Cancer Moonshot work has been an honor, and I am pleased to share the voice of oncology nursing and the community.”
+“I feel privileged to work with such a brilliant group of scientists, brainstorming strategies on our calls, to take science to the next level, improve access to clinical trials and late-breaking treatments, and to address disparities in inequitable care that exists within our current systems.
+As a team, we continue to ask ourselves, ‘What about the patient?
+What will our efforts mean to patients?
+Does it make sense?
+Will access be easier?’
+Overall, being a part of the Cancer Moonshot work has been an honor, and I am pleased to share the voice of oncology nursing and the community.”